-- Contact you periodically to make sure you are getting the care you need - Send you additional information on: How to Know You are in Labor, Pain Relief During Labor, and Breastfeeding - Discuss birth control options for after delivery - Address any concerns or questions you might have, as well as connect you to community resources available in your area
+- Contact you periodically to make sure you are getting the care you need - Send you additional information on Breastfeeding, Family Planning, and the Maternal, Infant, and Early Childhood home visiting program. - Discuss birth control options for after delivery - Connect you to a pediatrician in your area that treats children from birth to age 21 - Address any concerns or questions you might have, as well as connect you to community resources available in your area

-After you have your baby, UM Health Partners will send you a postpartum education package.
+After you have your baby, CareFirst CHPMD will send you a postpartum education package.
 It will include:

-- A letter congratulating you on the birth of your baby and the importance of postpartum follow-up care - Baby-care information including Safe Sleep, Never Shake a Baby, and a Newborn Immunization record booklet - Wellness visit and vaccination schedule for baby - Brochures about Postpartum Depression; Domestic Violence; and Exercise and Health after Pregnancy
+- A letter congratulating you on the birth of your baby and the importance of postpartum follow-up care - Baby-care information including Safe Sleep and Never Shake a Baby - Recommended child and adolescent vaccination schedule - Links to resources about Postpartum Depression and Domestic Violence - How to contact HealthChoice to find out if you need to reapply for your health insurance

-ATTACHMENT E -Health Education Programs
+17. Attachment E Health Education Programs

-University of Maryland Health Partners works to keep you healthy and will link you to health education materials, programs and classes.
+CareFirst BlueCross BlueShield Community Health Plan Maryland works to keep you healthy and will link you to health education materials, programs and classes.
 Call Member Services and ask for Health Education to be connected to someone who can help you get the information you need to care for yourself better.